briansunter/logseq-plugin-gpt3-openai/README.md

 `logseq-plugin-gpt3-openai` allows users to generate human-like text using GPT-3 within the LogSeq editor.

-Just write a GPT-3 command in a block, then run the open `openai` command via the slash menu or the block menu.
-The plugin will generate a GPT-3 reponse using the OpenAI API and insert it beneath the block.
+Write a GPT-3 command in a block, then run the open `gpt3` command via the slash or block menu.
+The plugin will generate a GPT-3 response using the OpenAI API and insert it beneath the block.

 ## OpenAI API Key

 You need to [get an OpenAI API Key here](https://openai.com/api/) and add the key in the plugin settings.

-## 📖 Example Use Cases
+## Example Use Cases <a name = "examples"></a>

 ## Summarizing or explaining a block of text